Hi… What can I put in my dog’s food as a complement if she’s constipated?

-3. High Fiber Dog Food Can Improve Regularity
+3. High Fiber Dog Food

 Abnormal bowel habits are often a sign of disturbances in the friendly bacteria and fungus that normally live in a dog’s gut.

 While there are some veterinary sites that give good advice on dealing with constipation, I want to caution you against following some of the dangerous advice I’ve seen on the internet.
-Don’t attempt a dog enema at home–save that for the professionals as you could cause severe harm.
-Also, don’t give any kind of oil, including olive oil, coconut oil or mineral oil as a constipation remedy for your dog.
-Oil often causes more harm than good!

-And don’t try human laxatives unless your vet directs you to do so.
+- DO NOT give your dog human laxatives unless your vet directs you to do so.
 Many human laxatives are very strong and could cause unpleasant side effects or illness.